UTASCVD-genomics/HDP-CVD-PRS/README.md

 * other first CVD outcomes were treated as competing events; and
 * women without an incident CVD event were censored.

 Models included the PRS, HDP history and a PRS-by-HDP-history term to obtain PRS effect estimates separately for women with and without a history of HDP.
-The PRS-by-HDP-history interaction coefficient itself was not reported in the manuscript.

 Models were adjusted for: